222nd Rifle Division: Orsha Offensives

 As of October 1 the 33rd Army was still facing the depleted 78th Assault and 252nd Infantry Divisions of IX Corps roughly halfway between the Sozh and Dniepr Rivers.
 For the new attack set for October 3 the 222nd was initially held in reserve.
 Meanwhile the two German divisions had been reassigned to XX Army Corps, joining the 95th and 342nd Infantry Divisions.
-This provided a stronger defense that was faced by most of Western Front's armies, and the Army's assaults expired by October 9 without achieving any success.
+This provided a stronger defense than was faced by most of Western Front's armies, and the Army's assaults expired by October 9 without achieving any success.

 Following a substantial regrouping which saw the Army moving north to positions near Lenino that had been occupied by 21st Army, Gordov deployed his 42nd and 290th Rifle and 1st Polish Infantry Divisions in first echelon with 164th and 222nd Divisions in second echelon to assault German positions across the Myareya River just north of Lenino.
 The offensive began early on October 12 following an 85-minute artillery preparation which failed to take the defenders by surprise.
 In two days of fighting the Western Front armies were almost completely stymied; the Polish Division was able to carve out a wedge up to 3km deep west of Lenino at considerable cost, especially due to air attacks.
 The 222nd was committed on October 15 to the battle for a bridgehead between that place and Baevo but this also yielded meagre gains.
 When the offensive ended on the 18th it had cost the Poles nearly 3,000 casualties and 33rd Army's remaining divisions a further 1,700 personnel.
 Shortly after this the division joined the 144th and 153rd Rifle Divisions under the command of 65th Rifle Corps.